elucian/bee/syntax/structure.md

 ## Global context

+One module or library is using a single global context.

 **usability**

 * Bee is using one global context.
-Global variables are usually lowercase;
+This context is accessible in all project components.
-* Global variables are unique and are visible in all project components;
+* Global members are visible using project component name as qualifier for dot notation;
-* Global variable name start with symbol "$" and are declared usually first;
-* Global variables do not need dot qualifier and are usually defined by libraries;
+* Global members can be public or private.
+Public members start with a dot prefix;

 **system variables*

+* System variable names start with symbol "$" and are declared first;
-Some Bee pre-defined variables are available in global context.
+* Some pre-defined system variables are available in global context.

 ```
 $path = $BEE_PATH  --contains a list of folders